Notre Dame Fire: What we Know About

 The second extensive damage that the fire caused to the cathedral, which must be mentioned due to the profound effect on the stability of the building, is the degradation caused by the high temperatures developed within the building during the blaze to the mechanical characteristics of the limestone elements, which compose pillars, walls, arches and buttresses of the building.

-In order to figure out the vastity of the work that is waiting to be carried out to recover Notre Dame cathedral, after the fire that damaged in 1997 severely the much smaller baroque Cappella Guariniana (also known as Cappella della Sindone – Holy Shroud Chapel – Turin), the recovery interventions involved the entire building, and over 1.400 marble elements had to be replaced, together with the consolidation and integration of some 4.000 components.
-After the fire, new stainless steel chains had to be inserted to support the historic ones, consolidating the masonry, reconstructing the roofs and windows and the inserting new lighting and security systems.
-To carry out this work, among other things, it became necessary to reopen the ancient quarry of Frabosa Soprana (Cuneo), the only way to acquire the stone needed to replace irrecoverable materials.
+In the case of the Turin fire, new stainless steel chains were inserted to support the historic ones, consolidating the masonry, reconstructing the roofs and windows and installing new lighting and security systems.
+To carry out this work, it became necessary to reopen the ancient quarry of Frabosa Soprana (Cuneo) to acquire the stone required to replace irrecoverable materials.

-Returning to the fire of Notre Dame, among the other damages we must consider the nineteenth-century pinnacle called “the Spire”, the historic timber (perhaps the centuries old) of the so-called forest (inner structure of the roof), part of the vault in the central section, windows, and some artifacts kept within the cathedral.
+Returning to the fire of Notre Dame, among the other damages are the nineteenth-century pinnacle known as “the Spire”, the historic timber (possibly centuries old) of the so-called forest (inner structure of the roof), part of the vault in the central section, windows and some artefacts housed within the cathedral.

-The fire was primarily attributed to an accident and has been linked to the renovation work being conducted on the cathedral but years after the event its cause is not still known.
+The fire was primarily attributed to an accident and has been linked to the renovation work being conducted on the cathedral.
+However, its cause remains unknown even years after the event.